aaron-grau/curic/rails/projects/first_routes/README.md

 ## First Routes

-To start, generate a new, blank Rails project.
+To start, generate a new, blank Rails project. **Make sure to use Postgres as your database.** You can do this by appending `--database=postgresql` to the end of your `rails new project_name` command.
+When using Postgres, you then need to setup the database by running `bundle exec rake db:create`.

 Go to `config/routes.rb` and generate your first routes with: